brianshumate/vaultron/README.md

 ## How?

 Terraform assembles individual pieces to form Vaultron from the official [Vault Docker image](https://hub.docker.com/_/vault/) and [Consul Docker image](https://hub.docker.com/_/consul/).

+Consul is used for storage by default, but there is also an integrated storage formula for [Raft storage](https://www.vaultproject.io/docs/configuration/storage/raft) as well.
+Consult the [Advanced Examples](#Advanced-Examples) section for more details on using the Raft storage flavor.

 ### Prerequisites